hartwigmedical/actin/algo/README.md

  - The molecular JSON adheres to the datamodel defined by [ACTIN-Molecular](../molecular/README.md)
  - The treatment database directory is the output directory of [ACTIN-Treatment](../treatment/README.md)

+An optional flag `run_historically` can be added in which case the treatment matcher sets the date to 3 weeks after the patient's registration date.
+If this flag is not set, the treatment matcher using the current date as reference date.

 ### Treatment matching

 Every treatment defined in the treatment database is evaluated independently.